 • Average Home Value: $576,300

-• Nearest Metro: Woodley Park and DuPont Circle, about a mile away
+• Nearest Metro: Woodley Park and Dupont Circle (approx. 1 mile)

 Capitol Hill